Microsoft Hearts: Gameplay

-Gameplay follows the standard rules of Hearts.
+Gameplay follows the rules of a version of the Black Lady variant of Hearts.
 When the game is first loaded, the user is prompted for their name, and then the game begins.
 The computer uses all three hands against the player.
 The game ends when at least one player has 100 or more points at the end of a hand.
 The winner is the one who has the fewest points.

 Before the hand

 The user is given thirteen pseudo-random playing cards, and selects any three of them to pass.
 For the first hand, cards are passed to the left; for the second, to the right; for the third, across; and for the fourth, the passing stage is skipped entirely, and the players keep (or "eat") their cards.
 On the fifth hand, the cycle starts again, passing to the left.
 In any case, after passing three cards, the players receive three cards, and play begins.

 Tricks

 As Hearts is a trick-taking game, the game progresses by tricks.
 Each player plays one card to a trick, which is won by the player of the highest card of the suit led.
 There is no trump suit.

 The aim is to avoid gaining points, which are incurred by winning a trick including point cards, which are any Hearts and the Queen of Spades.
 Any Hearts taken incur 1 point each, and the Queen of Spades incurs 13 points.

 For each hand, the player with the Two of Clubs leads first, and they must play that card.
 Subsequent leads are by the winner of the last trick.
 For tricks after the first, any card can be led, except that a Heart cannot be led until Hearts have been "broken".
 Hearts are broken with the first Heart played in the hand, which can be done in only two situations: